Challenge

 The final ones were taken to the field for card sorting and co-creation.

-The project continues to grow and will soon launch in Bangladesh and Ethiopia.
+The project continues to grow and also launched in Bangladesh and Ethiopia.
 Simple is an open-source project and you can learn more on the design front and read our blog.
 You can download the demo version of the app here.

 Awards: IxDA 2020 Best in the show,